Solracsiio/HoneywellPrinter/README.md

 <code> cordova plugin add honeywellprinter </code>

+Or if you clone/download zip file and extract, use this command:

 <code>cordova plugin add _Unziped Directory_ </code>

 You can call the methods using the methods belows